 How will MDAR be able to tell if a grower is growing hemp or marijuana?

 MDAR will be testing the crop prior to harvest in order to ensure that the crop contains less than 0.3% THC.

 What method do you use to test for THC?

 The method we use is called high-performance liquid chromatography, or HPLC.
 As hemp in Massachusetts is defined as “The plant of the genus cannabis and any part of the plant, whether growing or not, with a delta-9 THC concentration that does not exceed 0.3 per cent on a dry weight basis or per volume or weight of marijuana product or the combined per cent of delta-9-THC and tetrahydrocannabinolic acid (THCa) in any part of the plant of the genus cannabis regardless of moisture content”, we test for the total THC using the following formula: delta-9 THC + (THCa * 0.877).
-This method, or a similar one that uses decarboxylation, is required under the 2018 Farm Bill for state departments of agriculture that want to have their hemp regulatory plans approved by USDA.
+This method, or a similar one that uses decarboxylation, is required under the 2018 Farm Bill.

 What is total THC, and why does it include THCa?